erlerobot/erle_gitbook/en/beaglepilot/ap_hal.md

 const AP_HAL::HAL& hal = specific_hal_implementation;
 ```

 will create an instance that should be in a single object file.
-All other object files, including libraries (even those inside an `AP_HAL` implementation, should use the `AP_HAL` interface by declaring an extern reference to hal:
+All other object files, including libraries (even those inside an `AP_HAL` implementation), should use the `AP_HAL` interface by declaring an extern reference to hal:

 ```cpp
 #include <AP_HAL.h> extern const AP_HAL::HAL& hal;